December 23 down the years

 Henson falls foul of the authorities

-Ospreys centre Gavin Henson was banned for 10 weeks for a deliberate elbow on Leicester prop Alex Moreno during a Heineken Cup game at the Liberty Stadium.
+Ospreys centre Gavin Henson was banned for 10 weeks for a deliberate elbow which left Leicester prop Alex Moreno with a broken nose during a Heineken Cup game a week earlier.
 The ban capped a bad six months for the player who earlier in the year had been inspirational in Wales' Six Nations Grand Slam.
-Henson struggled to break the Test side on the British & Irish Lions tour to New Zealand and struggled with a groin injury.
-He returned to action in Wales' Six Nations loss to Ireland - being jeered onto the field by the Lansdowne Road crowd.
+Henson struggled to break the Test side on the British & Irish Lions tour to New Zealand and struggled with a groin injury and then upset many with the publication of My Grand Slam Year which dished the dirt on opponents and team-mates.

-The International Rugby Board demanded answers from Perpignan after banned hooker Marius Tincu played in the club's Top 14 victory over Castres.
+The IRB demanded answers from Perpignan after banned hooker Marius Tincu played in the club's Top 14 victory over Castres.
 Tincu was serving an 18-week ban for gouging after being found guilty of the offence following Perpignan's Heineken Cup loss to the Ospreys.
+The club, which bitterly opposed the ban, claimed it applied to cross-border tournaments only and not domestic competitions.
+The IRB eventually fudged its findings and did nothing but it did tighten the rules on banned players.

 Dave Gallaher, legendary captain of the Original All Blacks, stood down from the New Zealand side to play Newport having been bitten on the finger a couple of days earlier playing against Glamorgan.